CagriCatik/Vehicle-Network-Standards/webpage/docs/AUTOSAR/02_application/01_architecture.md

-# Overview of Software Layers in AUTOSAR Classic Platform
+# Overview of Software Layers

 The AUTOSAR (AUTomotive Open System ARchitecture) Classic Platform is a standardized software architecture tailored to support the development of embedded systems within vehicles.
 By emphasizing compatibility, scalability, and modularity, AUTOSAR facilitates reusability and diminishes development complexity.
 This documentation provides a comprehensive overview of the key layers in the AUTOSAR Classic Platform, detailing their functionalities, features, and interrelationships.